OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_glossary-partial.md

 <p>An L1 contract responsible for tracking <a href="/intro/glossary#l2-to-l1-message">L2 to L1 Message</a>s, including withdrawals, which can be executed once they are confirmed.
 The outbox stores a Merkle Root of all outgoing messages.</p>

 ### Parent chain {#parent-chain}
 <p>EVM compatible chain that acts as the settlement layer for one or more Arbitrum Chains (aka <a href="/intro/glossary#child-chain">Child chain</a>  ).
-E.g., Ethereum is the parent chain of both Arbitrum One Arbitrum One and Arbitrum Nova.
+E.g., Ethereum is the parent chain of both Arbitrum One and Arbitrum Nova.
 Parent chain is synonymous with "underlying chain." </p>

 ### 🏴‍☠️ Pirate Nation {#pirate-nation}
 <p>If you sail in the deep blue seas of Arbitrum, you may encounter some ships with pirate flags along the way ARRGG!<br />